 Other capital assets, including additions and replacements, are recorded at cost upon acquisition and include furniture, fixtures and leasehold improvement, computer equipment and automobiles.
-Depreciation is provided using the declining-balance method at a 30% annual rate for furniture and fixtures, computer equipment and automobiles.
+Depreciation for furniture and fixtures, computer equipment and automobiles is provided using the straight-line method over the useful life of the asset.
 Leasehold improvements are depreciated on a straight-line basis over the shorter of the estimated useful life and the term of the related lease.
 The cost of repairs and maintenance is charged to expense as incurred.